-Together with the community, the City of Boise is developing a modern zoning code to make sure the future design and development of our city protects the character we love and creates more walkable, dynamic spaces for everyone.
-A modern zoning code will encourage a variety of housing types so Boiseans can find homes that fit their needs and their budget, protect our parks open spaces and pave the way for more pathways and transportation options so Boiseans can choose to walk, bike, bus or drive to the places they need to go.
+Together with the community, the City of Boise developed a modern zoning code to make sure the future design and development of our city protects the character we love and creates more walkable, dynamic spaces for everyone.
+The modern zoning code encourages a variety of housing types so Boiseans can find homes that fit their needs and their budget, protect our parks open spaces and pave the way for more pathways and transportation options so Boiseans can choose to walk, bike, bus or drive to the places they need to go.

 A Modern Zoning Code

 Updating the Development Code to Shape Boise's Future

 Creating a City for Everyone

 Boise is at a time of growth and change.
 It brings an incredible opportunity to be deliberate and intentional about how we grow so we can protect the things we love.
 When Boiseans come together, we do great things – protect our foothills and open spaces, care for one another in times of need, support local businesses and homegrown innovation, and create vibrant, safe, unique neighborhoods where people live, work and play.

 A modern code will protect the character of our unique neighborhoods and create opportunities for small businesses, pathways and homes at Boise prices across our city.

 A modern code encourages building homes along transportation corridors so Boiseans can choose how they move around our city whether by foot, bike, bus or car.